-• PPE will be provided in accordance with the findings of the site assessments to employees, judiciary, partner Agencies, Boards, Commissions, and Tribunals, Transfer Payment Agencies, and Fee for Service Providers.

-• MAG has procured and deployed PPE in the form of face masks and face shields, to all court locations in advance of the resumption of in-person appearances.
+- PPE will be provided in accordance with the findings of the site assessments to staff, judiciary, partner Agencies, Boards, Commissions, and Tribunals, Transfer Payment Agencies, and Fee for Service Providers. - MAG has procured and deployed PPE in the form of face masks and face shields, to all court locations in advance of the resumption of in-person appearances. - Business Continuity and Emergency Management (BCEM) will be the point of contact for supply requests for all MAG divisions, program areas and judiciary within the courthouse and Legal Aid Ontario.